KrzysztofBorowiecki/KrzysztofBorowiecki/README.md

 - Write better code
 - Be better in ASP.NET
-- Get ot know more about .NET platform
+- Get to know more about .NET platform
 - Learn Java
 - Be more effective